metayeti/YABS.js/README.md

 2) Create a `build.json`
 3) Execute with `node yabs.js`

-If your build instructions file is called something other than `build.json` or `build_all.json`, use `node yabs.js mybuildfile.json`.
+YABS.js will default to `build.json` or `build_all.json` when no other parameter is given.
+If your build instructions file is named something else, use `node yabs.js mybuildfile.json`.

 ## Minimal example

-To demonstrate basic usage, we will need a structure of a (very) basic web application, and we will need a build instructions file.

-The build instructions file is a plain JSON file with a few entries, let's name it `build.json` and put the following into it:
+To demonstrate basic usage, we will need a structure of a basic web application, and we will need a build instructions file.
+The build instructions file is a plain JSON file with a few entries, let's name it `build.json` and add the following into it:

 ```JSON
 {